 From February to March 2010, NETWORK surveyed people at 70 emergency service agencies where they sought help, including food pantries and homeless shelters.
 Adult members of more than 800 families that included 1300 children were personally interviewed.
 Our new report based on our findings provides information about their day-to-day lives and the struggles they face.

 Key findings include:

-Food stamp (SNAP) and other nutrition programs don’t reach enough families in need.
+- Food stamps (SNAP) and other nutrition programs don’t reach enough families in need.

-Limited access to education and quality job traini
+- Limited access to education and quality job training keep unemployment rates high.

 - Many people face more than one barrier to employment, including transportation, child care, disability, domestic violence, and language barriers.

 The report also includes recommendations about how our nation can more address poverty more effectively, including investment in human needs programs, better coordination of services, appropriate help for people facing multiple barriers to employment, and more emphasis on education and job training.